Bormoglot/horse_scraper/README.md

 # About
 This is a web scraper for https://hippodrom.ru
-The output is a CSV file with fields:
+The output is an .xlsx or .csv file with fields:
 - `horse_name`: name of the horse,
 - `horse_url`: link to the horse's page,
 -  `race_url`: link to race page,